haxtheweb/haxcms-php/README.md

 ## Usage
 Go to `yoursite.com` and login with the username and password you entered in the `_config/config.php` by clicking on the login icon

+## HAXiam deployment
+[HAXiam](https://github.com/elmsln/HAXiam) (HAX, I am) is a SaaS configuration for HAXcms.
+It allows for the replication of HAXcms per user account for enterprise deployments.
+It's able to better interface with enterprise login systems while maintaining a clean copy of HAXcms.

+HAXcms does not require HAXiam to operate but it is an alternate configuration that we support.
+Therefore if you see anything in the docs or under the hood referencing how to change settings when in that type of environment, you know why.
 ## License
 [Apache 2.0](LICENSE.md)